Vampire Cleanup Department

-Vampire Cleanup Department (救僵清道夫) is a 2017 Hong Kong comedy horror film directed by Yan Pak-wing and Chiu Sin-hang.
+Vampire Cleanup Department (救僵清道夫) is a 2017 Hong Kong comedy horror film directed by Yan Pak-wing and Chiu Sin Hang.

-The film is a memorial for Lam Ching-ying's passing away 20 years ago.
+The film is a memorial for Lam Ching-ying's death in 1997.

 Plot

 Prologue

-In the year 1840 in Oxtail Village-Hong Kong, a 20-year-old girl named Yik Siu-ha (aka Summer) was buried alive as an offering to her dead landlord into the afterlife.
+In 1840 in Oxtail Village-Hong Kong, a 20-year-old girl named Yik Siu-ha (aka Summer) was buried alive as an offering to her dead landlord into the afterlife.
 Both her and the landlord's bodies were placed in a casket and buried.
 Yik Siu-ha would spend her final mortal moments scratching her casket to escape.
 Unfortunately, both died from deep negative emotions and caused both to become jiangshi.

 Since ancient times, there have existed the jiangshi (a type of zombie that returns from the dead and feeds on the life force of living beings).
 Modernly, they are viewed as hopping vampires that prey on the blood of its victims.
 Although the government knew the existence of the jiangshi, they have buried all public knowledge about them and society viewed the threat as a myth.
 Originally, they dispatched Maoshan Taoist priests to handle the problem.
 Eventually though, the British Hong Kong government covertly created the Vampire Cleanup Department (aka VCD) to discreetly exorcise the jiangshi.
 Disguised as the city's sanitation, the VCD are the first line defense against vampire threats.

 About 20 years ago, Yat Lung Cheung and his wife (both part of VCD) fought against the jiangshi and lost.
 Both of them were bitten and infected, but Yat Lung's wife at the time was pregnant.
 Cheung was turning and he volunteered to cremate himself before he turns.
 Before his wife's death, his team members helped him deliver a baby boy.
 The boy would grown up to be Tim Cheung.